mcdonn/LSA2019-Reproducible-Research/intro_to_git.md

  belongs to the Bantu language family spoken in South Africa word order: SVO
-+a close relative of Danish
++a close relative of Spanish
 ```

 which is the same as what you would get if you leave out `HEAD`.
 The